 Train up a child in the way he should go: and when he is old, he will not depart from it.

 A properly trained child will fear God and live a wise and righteous life as an adult.
 An untrained child will not fear God or live a wise and righteous life as an adult.
-Only a miracle of grace can undo poor child training.
-God is faithful.
-His Word is true.
+Only a miracle of grace can undo poor child training, and God has not promised to bail you out.
 Do not question this promise.
-Exceptions do not alter the rule.
-Believe it!
-Do it!
+Exceptions you see do not alter the rule.
+Believe it.
+Do it.

 There is no secret or mystery here.
 Slothful parents hunt for special methods to train their children.
-They are always looking, reading, buying books, and attending seminars, but they are hardly ever training.
-Action is more important than technique.
-Consistency is more important than intensity.
+They are always worrying, reading, buying books, and attending seminars, but they are hardly ever training.
+Action is far more important than technique.
+Consistency is far more important than intensity.
 Stop looking for an easier or smarter way.
-Get busy!
+Get busy.

 This proverb is a commandment, not a suggestion.
 It is a promise, not a possibility.
 Bible believers trust this rule as much as any other verse.
 They are not intimidated by the task before them.
-They put their trust in the precious Scripture, and they get to work, today.
+They put their trust in God’s precious scriptures, and they get to work, today.
 They know the Creator God and King Solomon knew more about child training than all others combined.
 They could not care less what the world’s experts think.

-We train them “up.”
+You train them “up.”
 This describes the period from birth to maturity.
-Training can begin immediately, as infants can be taught a feeding schedule and that not all crying gets immediate attention.
-It progresses from a control stage to an instruction stage, then to a counseling stage.
+Training can begin early, as infants can be taught a feeding schedule and that not all crying gets immediate attention.
+It progresses from a control stage to an instruction stage, and then to a counseling stage.
 It continues through puberty and a whole new set of issues.
-It continues to maturity, when a young adult creates a new home and starts the process again.
+It continues to maturity, when a young adult creates a new home and starts the process over again.

-We train them up “in the way.”
-Parents cannot train every step, but they can train the way (Gen 18:19).
-God gives them to us with a blank slate for a mind.
-We fill that mind with godly knowledge and wisdom.
-As Scripture does not dictate every step of our lives, allowing us much individual liberty, so we train them in the way of godliness.
+You train them up “in the way.”
+Parents cannot train every step, but they can train the direction (Gen 18:19).
+God gives children to parents with a blank slate for a mind.
+You fill that mind with godly knowledge and wisdom.
+As Scripture does not dictate every step of your life, allowing much individual liberty, so you train them in the way of godliness.

 They are to be trained up in the way “they should go.”
 It cannot be the way they want to go.
-Each child defaults to foolishness and sin from our first parents.
+Each child defaults to foolishness and sin from Adam.
 Without training against that default instinct, they will grow into committed and hardened sinners.
 No training is default training – you will have a fool for a child (Pr 29:15).
 The way they should go is the way of righteousness laid out plainly in Scripture (Deut 6:4-9; 29:29; Eph 6:4).
 It must not be the way the world would have them go, for that is Satan’s way (Eph 2:1-3).

 When they are “old,” they will follow the training.
-Here is a promise to be believed, but it also allows for possible difficulties during adolescence, or the teenage years, before they are “old.”
+Here is a promise to be believed, but it also allows for possible difficulties during adolescent, teenage, or youthful years, before they are “old.”
 Properly trained as a child, the teenage years do not have to be difficult.
-If trained consistently, they will revert to that training as an adult.
-Believe it!
-Count on it!
+If trained consistently, they will revert to their training as an adult.
+Believe it.
+Count on it.

 What is child training?
 It is a consistent example of righteous living that the child can first feel and then observe as they grow up.
 It is teaching the existence of God and the absolute authority of the Bible.
 It is enforcing God’s rules and parental authority strictly and severely.
 It is teaching by reproof and the rod.
 It is teaching by repetition throughout the day.
 It is using both positive and negative reinforcement for behavior.
 It is a very open relationship with children, allowing them to know you and learning them well.

 Previous generations grew up on farms observing the training of animals.
-If they did not train certain animals, they would either starve or be severely handicapped.
-Child training was easy after watching colts broken and mules trained for the plow.
-There is no rocket science here, and the search for new or creative techniques misses the boat.
-Any parent can train their children, if they will flush their selfishness and slothfulness and get busy!
-It is a shame that seeing-eye dogs can be trained, but children cannot!
+If they did not train certain animals, the family would either starve or be severely handicapped.
+Child training was easy after breaking colts and training mules for the plow.
+There is no rocket science here, and the search for new or creative techniques misses the mark.
+Any parent can train their children, if they will flush their selfishness and slothfulness and get busy.
+It is a modern shame that seeing-eye dogs can be trained, but children cannot.

 The children of this generation are a mess.
-They are arrogant, foolish, ignorant, immature, lazy, profane, rebellious, selfish, and wasteful.
-There is an obvious cause for their personal and social dysfunction.
-Their parents were too busy, selfish, and lazy to train them.
-The consequences are a generation of fools, which will beget more fools.
-Our nation's future is bleak, not because of Washington, but because of foolish parents.
+Most are arrogant, foolish, ignorant, lazy, immature, profane, rebellious, selfish, or wasteful.
+There is a cause of this personal and social dysfunction.
+Their parents were too busy, selfish, or lazy to train them.
+The consequences are a generation of fools, which will beget more and worse fools.
+America’s future is bleak, not because of Washington, but because of foolish parents.

 Let the righteous arise!
 Every godly parent should seize this proverb as his own and get to work.
-Godly and wise descendants are one sentence away (with a little regular effort)!
-Give a reasonable and consistent effort, and trust the Lord for the rest (Ps 127:1-2).
+Godly and wise descendants are one sentence away (with a little regular effort).
+Make a reasonable and consistent investment, and trust the Lord for the rest (Ps 127:1-2).
 He can multiply a few loaves and fishes to feed a great multitude with much left over.
 He can bless your efforts to bear the fruit of righteous children, who will rejoice your heart.
-There is no reason to be defeated!
-There is every reason to be elated!
-Lord, help us!
+There is no reason to be defeated; there is every reason to be elated.
+God be with you.